Damocles-fr/PPJF/README.md

     Optionnal : Start and stop the Jellyfin server automatically at launching the web interface and closing it.

-	Bonus : Select text and one click search selection on IMDB, YOUTUBE, or any websites
+	Bonus : Select text and one click search selection on IMDB, Youtube, or any websites

 ---